The current healthcare systems of the world have many major challenges.

 Launching the first preventive health project (pre-term birth prevention).

 Unfortunately, the global pandemic has put our projects on temporary hold.
-Summer 2020: Renegotiating pending projects.
+Summer and Fall 2020: Renegotiating pending projects.

 HIT token to be released for the next project.